-First and foremost, it’s best to get the obvious out of the way.
-If you have with a ceiling that faces directly outside, such as a loft conversion or annex, then you can bring it some all-important natural light by fitting a skylight into the ceiling.
-This is the best money saving option as you won't have to turn on the light during the day and the natural light that floods through will give you the best ambience, not to mention warmth in the summer months.
-When installing a skylight, always make sure you use an approved fitter.
-Ill-fitted skylights can cause quite substantial water leaks and damage to your bathroom.
+If you have a ceiling that faces directly outside, such as a loft conversion, you can bring some all-important natural light by fitting a skylight into the ceiling.
+This is the best money saving option as you won't have to turn the lights on during the day, and natural light will always give the best ambience as opposed to artificial lighting.
+When installing a skylight, make sure you use an approved fitter!

-Adding accessories to a bathroom can be a relatively dangerous game.
-The right amount of coordinating accessories can bring new life to a dying bathroom design whereas too many accessories can quickly make your bathroom take on the shabby aesthetic of a car boot sale.
-Although a commonly overlooked choice, small plants can make a bathroom look natural and fresh.
-If there’s no opportunity for natural light to flow freely into your bathroom, it’s a great idea to bring some nature indoors yourself.
-Aloe vera or spider plants are a common choice as they are simple enough to not detract focus from a bathroom design but look natural and green enough to inject some real colour depth.
+If there’s no opportunity for natural light to flow into your bathroom, it’s a great idea to bring some nature indoors.
+Aloe Vera or spider plants are the best bathroom plants, and look natural and green enough to inject some real colour depth.
 If you’re accessorising a white bathroom, lighter natural wood finishes look great as contrasting pieces.
-Adding a wood finish bathroom vanity cabinet is a great way of adding some natural colours, not to mention some fantastic contemporary style and storage space.
+Adding a light wood vanity unit will add a neutral, Scandi vibe and not to mention some fantastic contemporary style and storage space.

 The Simpler The Better

 The right amount of accessories can bring new life to a dying bathroom design.
 Keep the design simple and minimalist, as too many accessories can quickly make your bathroom take on the shabby aesthetic of a car boot sale!
 If you're styling a white bathroom, go for pops of colour with towels, prints or black frames.